-Oh, yes henny!
+Oh, yes, Henny!
 We start with a Jackee Harry voice over giving the play by play of everyone in a southern gospel church.
-Of course there is her husband, Reverend Bennet (Played by Carl Winslow) Charles Bingly is the eligible bachelor and his sister Caroline (Played by Rudy Hucktable…) are new to the congregation Jackee Harry has 5 single daughters daughters: Lydia (Likes tattoo’s) Mary (Likes to read), Kitty (Gossipy) Jane (Widowed with a son) and Lizzie (She is and activist and isn’t focused on love.)
+Of course, there is her husband, Reverend Bennet.
+(Played by Carl Winslow) Charles Bingly is the eligible bachelor, and his sister Caroline.
+(Played by Rudy Huxtable…) They are new to the congregation.
+Jackee Harry has five single daughters: Lydia (Likes tattoo’s), Mary (Likes to read), Kitty (Gossipy) Jane (Widowed with a son), and Lizzie.
+(She is an activist and isn’t focused on love.)

 The next day, Jackee Harry is meddling in her daughter’s affairs.
 Jane is going to meet up with Charles and his sister at their mansion.
-They go horse riding, but it doesn’t go well and Jane hurts her ankle.
-She is embarrassed and asks Lizzie to come pick her up.
-When Lizzie arrives in her janky Honda Civic, she realizes she is at a party and severely under dressed.
+They go horse riding, but it doesn’t go well, and Jane hurts her ankle.
+She is embarrassed and asks Lizzie to come to pick her up.
+When Lizzie arrives in her janky Honda Civic, she realizes she is at a party and severely underdressed.
 Darcey stands on a balcony looking hot AF.

-Darcy and Charles invites Lizzie and Jane to stay the night because Lizzie’s car is broken down and rideshares don’t exist, apparently.
+Darcy and Charles invite Lizzie and Jane to stay the night because Lizzie’s car is broken down, and rideshares don’t exist, apparently.
 Jackee Harry is ELATED (and such a joy to watch, I love her as an actress.)
 She also thinks Tinder is firewood?
 Haha?!?!?

 Caroline gives Lizzie a hot little red dress to wear.
 Lizzie is mortified and awkward but goes out to the party.
-She talks politics again this time stating that “I think we can all agree that Character doesn’t win elections anymore.” and is pretty rude to Darcy.
+She talks about politics again.
+This time stating that “I think we can all agree that Character doesn’t win elections anymore.” and is pretty rude to Darcy.

-Lydia is at another party that is less boushee and meets Darcy’s brother.
+Lydia is at another party that is less boushie and meets Darcy’s brother.
 They hit it off and play poker.

 The next morning Lizzie gets caught watching Darcy riding his horse.
 He promises to get her on a horse someday.
 They then walk around the grounds and talk about the community, growing up, and then things go south again.
 They are just too different.
 Jackee Harry shows up with the other sisters to pick up Lizzie and Jane… and to check out the digs.

 At the club with Lydia, Lizzie talks to Darcy’s brother, George.
-Who is a record producer and nothing like his snobby/self centered brother.
+He is a record producer and nothing like his snobby/self-centered brother.

 Darcy has a speech for the people in the community.
-Lizzie speaks up about his views education and healthcare, but the speech is cut short.
-At the cocktail hour Darcy saves Lizzy from Stevie and they go outside and talk some more.
-It is supposed to be flirty talking but I’m not really getting that subtext.
-Stevie doesn’t stay away long, and ask Lizzie to go to a BBQ with him.
-She turns him down and he thinks she is playing hard to get.
+Lizzie speaks up about his views on education and healthcare, but the speech is cut short.
+At the cocktail hour, Darcy saves Lizzy from Stevie, and they go outside and talk some more.
+It is supposed to be flirty talking, but I’m not really getting that subtext.
+Stevie doesn’t stay away long and asks Lizzie to go to a BBQ with him.
+She turns him down, and he thinks she is playing hard to get.
 No matter because it looks like Stevie will end up with her friend.
 (They eat their fries the same!)

 Jane gets broken up over text.
-(Which was truly shocking) Something else shocking is that Charlotte (The friend) and Rev Stevie are engaged after two months.
-Lizzie is pissed at her friend and Charlotte tells Lizzie to stop hiding from love.
+(Which was truly shocking) Something else surprising is that Charlotte (The friend) and Rev Stevie are engaged after two months.
+Lizzie is pissed at her friend, and Charlotte tells Lizzie to stop hiding from love.

 After talking with her parents, Lizzie thinks of a way to save the theater.
 She has kids singing while Darcy is touring the building.
 Antwon and Darcy argue about the theater, Darcy wants to dave the theater.